lucianmiller/band/README.md

 # Band

-#### Float Practice for Epicodus, 2/2/2021
+#### Float and Box Modle Practice for Epicodus, 2/3/2021

 #### By Lucain Miller

 ## Description

-This website was made to practuse floating classes to the left and right of the page, using the my favorite band as a subject.
+This website was made to practuse floating classes to the left and right of the page and practice the box modle, using the my favorite band as a subject.

 ## Setup/Installation Requirements